 About Greywell Parish Council

-Greywell Parish Council (not to be confused with the Parochial Church Council, which is ecclesiastical) forms of the third tier of our system of local government; the District Council (Hart) and the County Council (Hampshire) being the other tiers.
+Greywell Parish Council (not to be confused with the Parochial Church Council, which is ecclesiastical) forms the third tier of our system of local government; the District Council (Hart) and the County Council (Hampshire) being the other tiers.

 The Parish Council endeavours to safeguard the interests of the community.
 This is achieved in a variety of ways including monitoring services carried out by District and County Councils, representing views of parishioners to other authorities, supporting and liaising with local organisations, protecting its environment, sustaining and developing community spirit, and giving recognition to parishioners and volunteers who contribute to the fabric of the village and supporting local enterprise.

-The Parish Council’s role is limited - many of the issues which concern parishioners are the responsibility of Hart and HCC.
+The Parish Council’s role is limited - many of the issues which concern parishioners are the responsibility of Hart and Hampshire County Council.
 Nevertheless, it has a right to be consulted on important issues like planning.
-The Parish Council has a regular meeting about every two months, all villagers are warmly invited to attend and put forward their views in the public part of the meeting.
+The Parish Council holds a meeting generally every two months.
+All villagers are warmly invited to attend and put forward their views in the public part of the meeting.